Pipicallu/SpaceCapades/README.md

 ## Existing features

+### Site Wide.

+* The entire site makes use of the Google Firebase API, which enables me to maintain a server containing hi-scores ready for display.
+Google's API has great documentation and is implemented by use of the API key found in index.JS.

 ### Index.HTML
 * Here you can find the home screen interface complete with game-title (animated), varying levels of difficulty and trophy/hi-scores button, which triggers an overlay and displays the score inputed by the user at the end of each successful level.
     * The animations for the buttons were done with a mixture of custom jquery and hover CSS